Suga bows out of party vote, paves way for new Japan leader

 He said he had put all his energy into important issues including the virus response since he took office.

-The Liberal Democrats have a majority in parliament, meaning whoever wins the Sept.
+The Liberal Democrats and their coalition partner have a majority in parliament, meaning whoever wins the Sept.
 29 party vote is virtually guaranteed to become the new prime minister.

 The official start of the party campaign is Sept.
 17. Candidacy requires factional support largely controlled by party heavyweights, and their choices may not match those favored in public opinion surveys.